-This SDP has been designed based on the requirements set out within Article 11 of the NCER.
+This document is being published to fulfil the requirements to consult on the design requirements of the SDP, as set out within Article 11 of the NCER.
 The measures and actions outlined in this document will be activated depending on the 'state' of the power system.